 - Recognize – Acknowledge when you need help.
 Reach out to friends, family, neighbors, or fellow homesteaders if you are struggling.
 You may be surprised that people are more willing to help when you ask them for it.
 Take a vacation for goodness sakes!

 - Rest – Take a moment out of each day to rest.
-Sit on the porch with a nice cup of Bigelow’s Cinnamon and Blackberry Herbal Tea and bask in the delight of the day’s work.
+Sit on the porch with a nice cup of Herbal Tea and bask in the delight of the day’s work.
 The tea brings the benefit of balance.
-Bring balance to your day with a little rest, and give yourself a pat on the back for all of those things you crossed off the list today!
+Bring balance to your day with a little rest, and pat yourself on the back for all of those things you crossed off the list today!

 Focus on living well every day.
 That is what homesteading is to me.
 I hope this was a great reminder of why you started homesteading.
 So through all the hard work, and stress you will remember there is a purpose.
 Remember the bigger picture of what all of your hard work is for.